firebase/flutterfire/docs/cloud-messaging/first-message.md

 2. `onMessageOpenedApp`: A `Stream` which posts a `RemoteMessage` when the application is opened from a background state.

-To ensure a smooth UX for your users, you should handle both scenarios.
+To ensure a smooth experience for your users, you should handle both scenarios.
 The code example below outlines how this can be achieved:

 ```dart